 How can we set up the bathroom to help our child or teenager to be more independent with bathing?

-If they have vision difficulties make sure to use high contract colors for items, for example, a white bar of soap is very hard to see agains a white tile soap dish.
-Using high contrast colors will be easier to see.
+If they have vision difficulties make sure to use high contrast colors for items, for example, a white bar of soap is very hard to see against a white tile soap dish.
+Using high-contrast colors will be easier to see.

 Modesty and Privacy

 Teaching your teenager modesty and privacy can be huge in keeping them safe.
 Talk to them about situations where you use public behaviors and private behaviors.
-Explain why when taking a bath, undressing, touching private parts, or using the toilet are to be done in private.
+Explain why when taking a bath, undressing, touching private parts, or using the toilet is to be done in private.
 Tell them exactly what types of behaviors are acceptable to do in front of others.
-You can use our FREE checklist of what needs to be done to make sure they are using privacy while completing self care skills for bathing/showering, dressing, and toileting at home and in public.

 Please let us know in the comments below if these tips are helpful and if there are others that have helped your family!
 We love hearing from you!